VinceDeslo/bq-connect/README.md

 [Infrastructure of the project](https://github.com/VinceDeslo/bq-connect-infra)

 ### Roadmap
-- [ ] Hexagonal architecture
+- [x] Hexagonal architecture
+- [x] HTTP communications handler
-- [ ] gRPC communications for ports and adapters
+- [ ] gRPC communications handler
 - [ ] Redis as a caching layer
 - [ ] Docker config and image deployed to DockerHub

 ### Purpose
 This connector acts as a microservice to fetch and parse data from a BigQuery data lake.
-The data lake contains a dataset of plants and their corresponding states/provinces in North America.
+The data lake contains a dataset of video game sales accross the years.
-It should do the translation of state/province acronyms into proper names.